Dear Ellen,

 The Practical View

-The term “intersex” is used today to describe individuals born with variations in their sex characteristics—genitalia, hormones, or chromosomes.
-However, in the vast majority of cases (about 99%), there is no ambiguity regarding a person’s biological sex.
+The term “intersex” describes individuals born with variations in their sex characteristics—genitalia, hormones, or chromosomes.
+However, in about 99% of cases, there is no ambiguity regarding a person’s biological sex.
 These individuals could be described as “a male with a physical abnormality” or “a female with a physical abnormality.”

 Personalizing the Issue with Compassion

-As believers, we’re called to reflect Christ’s love and grace.
-Even when we don’t fully understand every answer or theological nuance, our primary responsibility is to extend scandalous amounts of love and patience, just as Jesus did.
+As believers, we are called to reflect Christ’s love.
+Even when we don’t fully understand every theological nuance, our primary responsibility is to extend grace, patience, and love—just as Jesus did.

 Additionally, we must humbly acknowledge that science—whether biology, psychology, or social sciences—is our limited attempt to understand God’s creation.
-Isaiah 55:8-9 reminds us that God’s ways and thoughts are far beyond our own.
-We live in the tension of doing our best to understand Him, even when we don’t have all the answers.
+Isaiah 55:8-9 reminds us that God’s ways are far beyond our own.

 What About the 1% of Truly Ambiguous Cases?

-For those rare cases where a child is born with ambiguous sexual characteristics, there may not be a straightforward biblical answer.
-In such situations, parents need to prayerfully seek the guidance of the Holy Spirit and of the medical team entrusted with their child’s care.
+For the rare cases where a child is born with ambiguous sexual characteristics, there may not be a straightforward biblical answer.
+In such situations, parents must prayerfully seek:

-The comforting truth is that God is ultimately far more concerned with our hearts than with our bodies or gender.
+The comforting truth is that God is ultimately more concerned with our hearts than with our bodies or gender.
 While the Bible teaches that our bodies matter, God’s focus is on our relationship with Him.
-This assurance offers hope and peace to families facing these difficult decisions.
+This offers hope and peace to families facing difficult decisions.

 I will be praying for you as you continue seeking God’s wisdom and clarity in this area.
 May His Spirit guide you as you walk with grace and love through this journey.